 The goal of many people who work all their lives and save is to be able to have a comfortable retirement.
 Another goal is to be able to leave enough assets after death to ensure that family members are taken care of.
-There are many estate planning tools each asset protection lawyer Wethersfield, CT trusts from The Law Offices of Ronald I. Chorches uses to obtain these outcomes, but there are still a large number of people who fail to execute wills to safeguard their assets after they are gone.
+There are many estate planning tools each asset protection lawyer Wethersfield, CT trusts from The Law Offices of Ronald I. Chorches uses to obtain these outcomes.
+However, there are still a large number of people who fail to execute wills to safeguard their assets after they are gone.
 So, what happens to those assets if there is no will?

 Although each state has their laws that address this issue, in general, the estate will be distributed as follows.
 For more detailed information regarding your situation, call our office to speak with a Wethersfield, CT asset protection lawyer

 All assets acquired during the marriage are deemed marital property.
 If the decedent had no children, then all of their share of the marital property goes to the spouse.
 However, if the children of the decedent are also children of the spouse, the decedent’s property will go to the spouse.
 If the decedent had children from a prior relationship or marriage, then the decedent’s property could go to those children.

 If the decedent was unmarried and had children:

 All of their assets will be distributed equally among the children.
 If they are minors, the court will appoint a trustee to oversee the funds.
 Then, at the age of 18, the children will gain control of the assets.

 If the decedent was unmarried with no children:

 - Both parents living: Assets will be equally divided to each parent.

 - One parent living: Assets will be distributed to that parent.

 - Both parents deceased: Assets will be distributed equally to the decedent’s siblings.